 I prepare for medical school," she says.
 Floyd’s duties range from reviewing charts

 and taking patient histories and vital signs to observing in-office surgical procedures.

-"We also work with the advancement and career services offices to determine which
+"We also work with the advancement and The EDGE offices to determine which

 alumni are best suited to give advice to our students," says Foster.
 "Several alumni